Skip to main content

 Step 2: At-home sleep study

 Participating in an at-home sleep study has never been easier.
-The steps are as follows:
+After receiving a sleep-monitoring device from Wesper, here's what you can expect:

 • Sleep (in your own bed!) and perform a two-night sleep study